jimorc/WSL-Guide/0240-Installing-on-Windows-10.md

 # Installing Distros on Windows 10
 There are currently three distros available through the Windows Store:
-- Ubuntu
+- Ubuntu (16.04 LTS)
-- OpenSUSE Leap, and
+- OpenSUSE Leap 42, and
-- SLES.
+- SUSE Linux Enterprise Server

 A number of unofficial distros are also available because of work done by a number of people.
 The instructions for installing these distros is